Health effects of Bisphenol A: Mechanism of action

 BPA is an endocrine disruptor, meaning BPA has a similar structure to oestrogen (ligand) and can bind to the oestrogen receptor ERα and ERβ and activate it.

 Oestrogen is hydrophobic and is able to diffuse through the plasma membrane and into the target cell.
 Oestradiol binding to the oestrogen receptor releases the heat shock protein from the ligand binding domain of the receptor causing dimerization.
 The nuclear localisation signal targets the ligand-receptor complex to the nucleus where it can bind oestrogen response elements within the promoter of target genes on DNA.
 Subsequently, various cofactors are recruited allowing transcription of genes including those involved in cell proliferation.

 When BPA is exposed to high temperatures or changes in pH, the ester bond linking BPA monomers is hydrolysed.
 Free BPA then competes with oestrogen for ERα and ERβ binding sites.
 When BPA successfully binds the receptor, it interacts with ERE and increases expression of target genes like WNT-4 and RANKL; two key players in stem cell proliferation and carcinogenesis.
 BPA was also shown to inactivate p53 which prevents tumour formation as it triggers apoptosis.

 Fertility

 As of 2022, current evidence shows a possible positive correlation between BPA levels, lower sperm quality, decreased motility and an increase in sperm immaturity.
 There is tentative evidence to support the idea that BPA exposure has negative effects on human fertility.
 Few studies have investigated whether recurrent miscarriage is associated with BPA levels.
 Exposure to BPA does not appear to be linked with higher rates of endometrial hyperplasia.
-Exposure to BPA does not appear to be linked with higher rates of endometrial hyperplasia.
 A 2009 cohort study linked urinary BPA concentration of women undergoing IVF egg retrieval, with an inverse correlation to oocyte release.
 The study found that for each unit increase in day 3 FSH (IU/L), there was an average decrease of 9% in the number of oocytes retrieved.
 The positive correlations found in animal studies warrants the continued research of BPA for couple fecundity.